Taking advantage of noise in quantum reservoir computing: Results

 Figure~\ref{fig:1} shows the mean squared error (MSE) in $E_1$ predicted with our QRs as a function of the number of gates, for different values of the error probability $p$ (colored curves) and noise models (panels), together with the results for the corresponding noiseless reservoir (in black).

 As expected, the general tendency of the MSEs is to grow with the noise characterized by $p$.
 However, a careful comparison of the three plots in Fig.~\ref{fig:1} surprisingly demonstrates that the amplitude damping noise renders results which are significantly different from those obtained in the other two cases.
 Indeed, if the number of gates and error probability are small enough, the QRs with amplitude damping noise provides better results than the noiseless QR.
 The same conclusion applies for the higher values of $p$, although in those cases the threshold number of gates for better performance decreases.
 This is a very significant result, since it means that, contrary to the commonly accepted belief, the presence of noise is here \textit{beneficial} for the performance of the quantum algorithm, and, more importantly, it takes place within the limitations of the NISQ era.
 As an example, for $p=0.0005$ (green curve) all noisy reservoirs render better performance than the noiseless counterpart when the number of gates is smaller than $135$.
+Current quantum processors typically have error rates around $p=0.001$, which are expected to be significantly reduced soon by employing error-correction techniques \cite{google2023suppressing}.